 “You remember that time we watched that World Cup game together, at your apartment in Watertown?”

-That said, I lived in Watertown, Massachusetts only for a specific 12-month period covering most of 1990.
-I could be pretty confident he was referring to Italia ’90 — not any of the three historic matches involving the U.S. (this country’s first World Cup appearance in 40 years and the first time America had ever qualified on its own merits), but probably a Round of 16 affair.
+That said, I lived in Watertown, Massachusetts only for a specific 12-month period covering the better part of 1990.
+I could be pretty confident he was referring to Italia ’90 — not any of the three historic matches involving the U.S. (our country’s first World Cup appearance in 40 years and the first time America had ever qualified on its own merits) but probably a Round of 16 affair.
 Perhaps Ireland against Romania?
-Penalties were definitely involved and I told him as much.
+Penalties were definitely involved, I recalled, and I told him as much.

 “Okay.
 That’s all fine.
 But what day was that?”